pesto-students/sai-karthik-j-sairamin/Week-11/link_shortener_deployed/README.md

 ## Follow these steps to run this application locally.

+### NOTE: the "link_shortener" folder is a child git repo inside "Week-11" folder.

+### NOTE: The "Week-11" Folder is part of the Parent repo.

-Or view live demo link of this App is >> https://react-vegan-link-shortener.netlify.app/
+Live demo link of this App is >> https://react-vegan-link-shortener.netlify.app/

 ### Step 1 :